open-mmlab/PIA/README.md

 ## Setup
 ### Prepare Environment

-Use the following command to install Pytorch==2.0.0 and other dependencies:
+Use the following command to install a conda environment for PIA from scratch:

 ```
-conda env create -f environment-pt2.yaml
+conda env create -f pia.yml
 conda activate pia
 ```
+You may also want to install it based on an existing environment, then you can use `environment-pt2.yaml` for Pytorch==2.0.0.
 If you want to use lower version of Pytorch (e.g. 1.13.1), you can use the following command:

 ```
 conda env create -f environment.yaml